meteor-blog/meteor-blog/index.md

     adminRole: 'blogAdmin'
 {% endhighlight %}

-You will need to install the `meteor-roles` package:
+You will need to install the `meteor-roles` package to your app:

 ```
 mrt add roles